-Patients need the primary care most of all the care services.
-It is that integral part of care which is getting inaccessible and unaffordable day by day as independent physicians are finding it hard to stay independent.
+Patients need primary care the most.
+It is that integral part of care which is getting inaccessible and unaffordable day by day as physicians are finding it hard to stay independent.

 I came across one such story of an Ob-Gyn Michael Burke, MD, who is running out of options for keeping his private practice afloat in Phoenix, Arizona.
 After 25 years in primary care and investing heavily in technology, Burke, 58 faces some questions almost all physicians are wary of: what next?
 Will they survive in the era of risk-bearing?
 How do they keep their practice afloat?